stillwwater/edwin/README.md

 Edwin
 =====

-A small graphical user interface library for creating debug tools for Windows applications.
+A small C/C++ graphical user interface library for creating debug editors for Windows applications.
+Variables can be bound to input controls to modify them, making exposed variables easy to tweak at runtime.

 ![demo screenshot](res/screen.png)